 - Check whether the job really wants MDF at all.

 That last one matters more than people think.
 A lot of frustration with MDF is not because MDF is bad.
-It is because the job wanted plywood, HDF, solid wood, or a different panel system from the start.
+It is because the job wanted plywood, HDF, solid wood, low-density fiberboard, or a different panel system from the start.

 MDF vs HDF vs Plywood